showpass/showpass-wordpress-plugin/README.md

 When using included templates, use this parameter to set the redirect location for the event detail page.

-This will be the Wordpress page with the `type="detail"` shortcode usage

 ex. `[showpass_events type='list' page_size='5' template='default' detail_page='event-detail']`

+This will require you to create a new Wordpress page with the url `event-detail` with the `type="detail"` shortcode usage

 ## 2.8.
 Past Events Parameter